microsoft/DevSkim-Action/README.md

 Relative path in `$GITHUB_WORKSPACE` to a json serialiation of a SerializedAnalyzeCommandOptions object.
 Equivalent to the `--options-json` argument to Analyze.

 ### extra-options
 Use this field to specify any other arguments to the DevSkim Analyze command.
-See the [DevSkim Wiki](https://github.com/microsoft/DevSkim/wiki/Analyze-Command) for usage documentation.
+See the [DevSkim Wiki](https://github.com/microsoft/DevSkim/wiki/Analyze-Command) for available options and usage documentation.

 ## Features